jtonic/handson-scala3/README.md

 - What is Kleisli from http4s routes PoV
 - What is partial function (in the context of http4s endpoints definitions)
+- unapply method (applicability)
+- more about semigroup - in the context of HttpRoutes